bioRxiv Connector#

 Use Get Preprint Details for promising results

-Use Search Published Articles to check if any have been peer-reviewed
+Use Search Published Preprints to check if any have been peer-reviewed

 Example 2: Tracking Publication Outcomes#